Celebration of Life

 Our family would like to express our sincere gratitude to Dr. Greg Thibodeau for his care of Glendie and time with us as a family, the nurses and staff on the 3rd floor at South Shore Regional Hospital, and Earth Angels Home Care.

-A celebration of life for Glendon will be held at a later date.
 In lieu of flowers, donations in his memory can be made to the Bridgewater Baptist Church, the Canadian Cancer Society, or the Alzheimer Society of Nova Scotia.
 Arrangements have been entrusted to Sweeny’s Funeral Home in Bridgewater, NS, where online condolences may be made by visiting www.sweenysfuneralhome.com